danilocurvelo/imd0030-20242/projects/shortest-paths.md

 - `DynamicProgrammingSeamFinder()`

 {: .deliverable }
-Compare the runtimes across different approaches.
+Compare the runtimes across all 5 approaches.
 Are certain algorithms faster than others?
 What might explain the differences?
+How does the choice of `SeamFinder` and the choice of `ShortestPathSolver` affect the runtime?
 Briefly speculate possible implications for algorithm design.

 ## Critique and connect